Itential Frequently Asked Questions

 Yes.
 The ServiceNow App includes a set of Actions that are specific to managing and executing automations in the Itential platform.
 In addition to the published Actions, there are also a number of example Flows that can be reviewed in Flow Designer to help you get started using Actions in your own process automations.

-How do I know when an Itential automation is run from ServiceNow?
+How do I know when an Itential workflow is run from ServiceNow?

 Who do I contact for support?